As thoughts and feelings are interconnected, the way you think about anything is how you feel about it.

 This is entirely normal, albeit somewhat frustrating.
 And, just like turbulence on a plane, when you push through you eventually climb above it… then, all becomes calm, smooth and serene.

 A regular meditation practise is essential if you want to reap the full benefits because, as with anything in life, good things don’t happen overnight.
 Great things take time to develop.

-Not only is meditation a must for gaining control of the mind, it is also anti-ageing, de-stressing to the body and an aid to sleep, especially when done in darkness.
+Not only is meditation a must for gaining control of the mind.
+It is anti-ageing, de-stressing to the body, and an incredible aid to sleep, especially when done in darkness.

 What Does Melatonin Do?

-To produce more melatonin we need spend more time in complete darkness.
-However, these days there is so much light pollution that sleeping in darkness is not so easy to do anymore.
-Because of the street lights, even with the curtains closed, our bedrooms tend to stay on the light side.
-This will hinder the production of melatonin and lead to a less than restful night’s sleep.
+Because of the street lights, even with the curtains closed, your bedrooms tend to stay on the light side.
+This hinders the production of melatonin and leads to a less than restful night’s sleep.

 Studies have shown that meditation, done in complete darkness, before bedtime increases production of melatonin and produces enough to last the night.
-This can be further aided by focusing on the third eye (centre of forehead) during meditation; this will stimulate the pineal gland (melatonin producer) and allows the body to be filled with melatonin.
+This can be further aided by focusing on the third-eye (centre of forehead) during meditation, which in turn stimulates the pineal gland (melatonin producer) and allows the body to be filled with melatonin.

 If you have found my work to be helpful please consider donating here

 ©Diane Kathrine at Empaths Empowered